apostrophecms/uploadfs/README.md

 ## Changelog

+### CHANGES IN 1.9.0

+* Added `migrateToDisabledFileKey` and `migrateFromDisabledFileKey` methods for use when switching to the option of renaming files in a cryptographically secure way rather than changing their permissions.
+These files change the approach for all existing disabled files.

 ### CHANGES IN 1.8.0

 * Added the optional `destroy` method, which allows for graceful release of resources such as file descriptors or timeouts that may belong to backends.